 🌐 Developer Guide: SQL Dialects¶

-This guide documents how Entiqon handles database-specific dialect behavior using a modular Dialect
+This guide documents how Entiqon handles database-specific dialect behavior using a modular Dialect interface.

 🧩 Interface¶